This post was last updated on October 30, 2018

 Narrow Gate Vineyards is a lovely small winery owned and operated by Frank and Teena Hildebrand since 2004.
 It’s just down the road from Miraflores and a contrast in styles.
 Narrow Gate’s tasting room has an intimate French ambiance and cozy décor.

 Narrow Gate is a Demeter Certified Biodynamic® farm, signifying their commitment to biodynamic farming practices for agriculture and healthful, pure foods.
 On the 13 acre estate vineyards, their wines are made with very little technological intervention.
 We tasted and enjoyed a few of their signature red wines, but my favorites were the 2012 Estate Viognier Rousanne and the unique Chocolate Splash, a blend of six Port varietals bittersweet, natural chocolate essence.

-El Dorado County Wine Event tip: 24th Annual Passport Wine Event is coming up April 11 and 12, 2015.
+El Dorado County Wine Event tip: The next Annual Passport Wine Event will be April 6-7 and April 13-14, 2019.

 Gold Bug Park and Mine

 One of my favorites on a day full of eclectic activities brought us back to California’s historical roots – gold mining.
 We visited the Gold Bug Park and Mine, which offers a self-guided audio tour all the way (352 feet) to the back of an authentic hard rock gold mine.
 Although I’m not a fan of close spaces, I had no problem taking this tour.
 Although it is an authentic shaft, the mine was well-lit and not too close for comfort, and having Mr. TWS with me kept me calm.
 The tour was well done, pointing out key aspects along the way with a combination of humor and authenticity provided in the voice of an old Gold Rush prospector.